iriusrisk/startleft/wiki/startleft-processors/iac/tf/Terraform-Mapping.md

-# CloudFormation mapping
+# Terraform mapping

 ---

-A source mapping file (or 'mapping files' for short) describe how to find components, dataflows, and trustzones in source file data structures.
+A source mapping file (or 'mapping files' for short) describe how to find components, dataflows, and TrustZones in source file data structures.

 To accomplish this, a mapping file contains additional logic around a collection of JMESPath queries which are used.
 Also, some exclusive Startleft actions based upon JMESPath may be used in mapping files to solve the most complex mappings.